WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 If you called your defined shape but it doesn't work, change the shape in function __ng_mk_extruded_model__.

-When you change smoothing points, then it'll work.
+When you change smoothing points higher than 50, then it'll work.
+But be aware; choose just appropriate number so that large number on smoothing points can give a lot of burden to computer resources!

     shape = { 0,                % height
         {thorax, rlung, llung}, % contours